23. Tamanawas Falls

 How to get there

-Turn west into the Tamanawas Falls Trailhead off of Highway 35, approximately 23 ½ miles south of Hood River, just north of Sherwood CG.
-The trailhead is also 14-3/4 miles north of the Highway 26/Highway 35 junction.
+From Highway 35, turn west into the large parking lot for the Tamanawas Falls Trailhead approximately 23 ½ miles south of Hood River, just north of Sherwood CG.
+The trailhead is also 14-3/4 miles north of the Highway 26/Highway 35 junction.nction.

 Previous